What is a Recovery High School

-In short, recovery high schools are secondary schools designed specifically for students in recovery from substance use disorder or dependency.
+In short, recovery high schools are secondary schools designed specifically for students in recovery from substance use disorder or co-occurring disorders.
 Although each school operates differently depending on available community resources and state standards, each recovery high school shares the following goals: